 I feel like the Legendario Elixir belongs in this list of the best Cuban rums, but technically it is a rum punch, not purely an aged rum.
 It’s also unique in that the “legendario” term has become a more widely-used brand, and doesn’t only speak to this specific stock.
 Most rum punches of its kind are aged 2-4 years, but what I love about this one is the unique flavors that can only come from a 7-year rum.
 It is much sweeter than the others on my list, with a strong combination of the sugarcane’s molasses and white oak aging cask.
 The complex fruity punch taste includes macerated raisins, caramel, and oranges, and it is the taste of pure genius if you’re looking for an explosion of sweetness instead of that wood-smoked spice and musk of the others.

 Ron Mulata de Cuba, Gran Reserva Añejo

+This is another rare 15-year-old rum that provest great things simply get better with age.
+Sampling this cultured treat is like experiencing a taste of history, as its deep red-amber hue comes from maturing in amber barrels.
+This aging process brings out a delicious blend of smooth, spiced muskiness.
 While it shares some of the fruity sweetness of sherry, brandy, or cognac that are produced similarly, the 15-year Mulata is exceptionally smooth and soft.